Pharmacist from Canada (Non-CFTA)

 If you are listed in the non-patient care register in a province/territory that has a two-part register (patient care and non-patient care), you must complete the steps below.
-If you choose to transfer to the patient-care register prior to registering in BC, you will be eligible to register under the Agreement on Internal Trade (AIT).
+If you choose to transfer to the patient-care register prior to registering in BC, you will be eligible to register under the Canadian Free Trade Agreement (CFTA).

 Note: Step 3, 4 and 5 can be completed in any order.